betula/betula/resume/README.md

 ### The most valuable last experience

-**[Realar advanced state manager](https://github.com/betula/realar#readme)** - the progressive Open Source library that provides the possibility for convenient using object-oriented principles on the same side with functional programming for an application state and actions control.
+**[Realar advanced state manager](https://github.com/betula/realar#readme)** - **Founder, software developer, and architector roles** - the progressive Open Source library that provides the possibility for convenient using object-oriented principles on the same side with functional programming for an application state and actions control.

-- Founder, software developer, and architector roles.
 - Experience of applying the theory of programming to the most difficult issue in the frontend field.
 - Developed a special code style of javascript for the best delivery with an incredible lightweight bundle size.
 - Deep experience with all existing kinds of dependency trackers for the reactive values synchronization.

-**[Card of the Day](http://card-of-the-day.com/get-app)** - the React Native mobile app.
+**[Card of the Day](http://card-of-the-day.com/get-app)** - **Co-Founder, software developer, and architector roles** - the React Native mobile app.
 Combination of spiritual and technology knowledgies.

-- Co-Founder, software developer, and architector roles.
 - Developed the React Native app from the initial commit up to the Apple app store publishing.
 - Understanding of the Apple purchasing process.
 - Experience in native animations, resources caching, and analytics integration.